- Religious Freedom

-The State respects and guarantees freedom of religion and spiritual beliefs, according to ones’ views of the world.
+The State respects and guarantees freedom of religion and spiritual beliefs, according to their view of the world.
 The State is independent of religion.

 Bolivians have the following rights:

-3. Freedom of thought, spirituality, religion and worship, expressed individually or collectively, in public or private, for lawful purposes.
+(3) To freedom of belief, spirituality, religion and cult, expressed individually or collectively, in public and in private, for legal purposes.

-2. Cultural identity, religious belief, spirituality, practices and customs, and their own worldview.
+(2) To their cultural identity, religious belief, spiritualities, practices and customs, and their own world view.

-In the centers of learning, freedom of conscience, of faith, and of religious education, as well as the spirituality of the nations and the native indigenous campesino people, will be recognized and guaranteed, and mutual respect and coexistence among people of different religions will be encouraged, with no dogmatic imposition.
-In these centers there will be no discrimination on the basis of religious choice with respect to the acceptance and permanence of students in these centers.
+Freedom of thought, faith and religious education, as well as the spirituality of the nations and the rural native indigenous peoples, shall be recognized and guaranteed in the educational centers.
+Mutual respect and coexistence among persons of diverse religions shall be promoted, without dogmatic imposition.
+There shall be no discrimination on the basis of religious choice with respect to the acceptance and permanence of students in these centers.

 The operation of contracted educational units for purposes of social service, which offer free access and are non-profit, shall be recognized and respected.
 They shall operate under the supervision of public authorities, respecting the right of the administration of religious entities over said educational units …